lexctk/FormGenerator-Angular/src/assets/README.md

 * New **poll_leave_message** field: message to display when user wants to exit the form before submitting

 * How are question **description** and question **label** used?

+* Are child questions always dependent on checkbox/dropdown/radio questions?
+Or can they also depend on text questions?
+Change **question_dependency_answer** to number, representing the answer index